pattern-lab/website/docs/upgrading.md

 {% capture m %}

 Pattern Lab 2 uses [Composer](https://getcomposer.org) to manage project dependencies.
-To upgrade an edition based on Pattern Lab 2 type the following in the terminal at the root of your project:
+To upgrade an edition based on Pattern Lab 2 do the following:

-    composer update
+1. In a terminal window navigate to the root of your project
+2. Type `composer update`

 During the upgrade process Pattern Lab 2 will move or add any files that are required for the new version to work.
 It will also update your configuration as appropriate.
 If you don't have Composer installed please [follow the directions for installing Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) that are available on the Composer website.
 We recommend you [install it globally](https://getcomposer.org/doc/00-intro.md#globally).